What Makes The Perfect Birthday Outfit?

 Pop culture depictions of the perfect birthday look match that line of thinking.
 While Hilton’s 21st birthday look channeled a disco ball via a deep, low-cut cowl neck mini dress, it was still a simple, slip-like silhouette.
 Jennifer Lopez chose a monochrome red strapless top-and-mini skirt ensemble for her 30th birthday that was equal parts casual and glamorous, while Beyoncé opted for a simple tank top and denim mini skirt for her 20th birthday party.
 In entertainment, the pattern persists: On Gossip Girl, Blair Waldorf’s multiple birthday outfits, including a Valentino black tutu dress for season 1 and a J. Mendel scarlet dress for season 4, are elevated versions of her on-screen style.
 Carrie Bradshaw sports a red crop top-and-skirt ensemble with a velvet headband for her 36th birthday in season 2 of Sex and the City, reflecting her knack for simple, yet chic outfits that always carry an out-of-the-box element (like the headband).

 Over time, retailers have learned to tap into people’s hunt for the perfect birthday outfit.
-Websites like Princess Polly, Pretty Little Thing, and Lulus now incorporate birthday categories into their selections, often featuring dresses and ensembles that are sparkly, voluminous, or skin-baring.
+Many websites including Pretty Little Thing and Princess Polly now incorporate birthday categories into their selections, often featuring dresses and ensembles that are sparkly, voluminous, or skin-baring.
 “We believe that finding the right dress is all about showcasing your personal style and making a statement on your special day,” says Leigh Chesterman, trend director at Princess Polly.
 “The section is truly a one-stop shop, designed to not only excite our customers but also inspire and help them curate head-to-toe looks for any type of birthday celebration.”
 Pretty Little Thing also created a birthday section, which Chris Parnell, the company’s head of design, says is specifically targeting customers looking for something to wear on their 21st.
 For both sites, the initiative to create a targeted birthday space came from a noticeable spike in searches for these types of dresses, which, on Google Trends, reflect an increase since pandemic restrictions were lifted.